 On February 10, 2006, Fresenius Medical Care completed a transformation of its legal form under German law as approved by its shareholders during an Extraordinary General Meeting held on August 30, 2005 (EGM).
 Upon registration of the transformation of legal form in the commercial register of the local court in Hof an der Saale, on February 10, 2006, Fresenius Medical Care AG's legal form was changed from a stock corporation (Aktiengesellschaft) to a partnership limited by shares (Kommanditgesellschaft auf Aktien) with the name Fresenius Medical Care AG & Co.
-KGAA (FMC-AG & Co.
-KGAA).
+KGaA (FMC-AG & Co.
+KGaA).
 Fresenius Medical Care as a KGaA is the same legal entity under German law, rather than a successor to the AG.
-Fresenius Medical Care Management AG, a subsidiary of Fresenius AG, the majority voting shareholder of Fresenius Medical Care AG prior to the transformation, is the general partner of FMC-AG & Co.
+Fresenius Medical Care AG prior to the transformation, is the general partner of FMC-AG & Co.
 KGaA.
 Upon effectiveness of the transformation of legal form, the share capital of Fresenius Medical Care AG became the share capital of FMC-AG & Co.
 KGaA, and persons who were shareholders of Fresenius Medical Care AG became shareholders of FMC-AG & Co.
 KGaA.